 TaCo Tablet Control

 The console can also be controlled wirelessly using the TaCo (Tablet Control) iPad and Android tablet app.
 The app can be limited to control an individual Aux mix for artists or unlocked to quickly and easily control all fader levels, sends and mutes as well as path processing parameters.
 Up to 10 tablets can be connected simultaneously for providing mix capabilities to each performer on stage (of which up to 2 tablets in Engineer Mode are supported).Please Note: A minimum of 5Mbps of wireless network bandwidth is required for each connected tablet running TaCo.
 If 10 tablets are connected, a minimum of 50Mbps of wireless network bandwidth will be required.
-Please Note: Due to the significant number of new features included in TaCo, its compatibility is limited to the latest version of console software.
-If TaCo has been automatically updated through the app store before the console software can be upgraded, a legacy version of TaCo can be installed to connect to the previous version of console software.
+Please Note: Compatibility between the latest version of TaCo and older versions of console software is not guaranteed.
+If TaCo has been automatically updated through the app store before the console software can be upgraded and an error message is shown in TaCo, then a legacy version of TaCo can be installed to connect to the previous version of console software.
 Search the app store for "SSL Live TaCo Legacy" to download.
-The connection procedure is identical to the latest TaCo app.
+The connection procedure is identical to the latest TaCo app (described below).
 Both versions of the app can be installed concurrently if required.

 Installing and Updating the TaCo App

 The TaCo app can be found in the Apple App Store and the Google Play Store.
-Just search for "SSL Live TaCo".SSL recommends: SSL recommends that automatic updating of apps from the Apple App Store or Google Play Store should be turned off on devices with TaCo installed to prevent TaCo from automatically updating when new versions become available.
-It is important to note that previous versions of console Control Software are incompatible with the latest version of TaCo.
-The TaCo app should only be updated once the console has been updated to the latest version of Control Software.
+Just search for "SSL Live TaCo".SSL recommends: It is important to note that previous versions of console Control Software may be incompatible with the latest version of TaCo.
+To guarantee compatibility the TaCo app should only be updated once the console has been updated to the latest version of Control Software.
+Therefore if TaCo is a crtitical system compontent, SSL recommends that automatic updating of apps from the Apple App Store or Google Play Store be turned off on those devices with TaCo installed to prevent automatic updates causing potential compatibility issues.

 If automatic updating of apps has been disabled, the TaCo app will need to be updated manually from the Apple App Store or Google Play Store.